andresmiguel39/languages/README.md

-## languages
+# Languages examples

-# Here you can see a simple way to how use some important commands un the following langs
+## Here you can see a simple way to how use some important commands un the following langs

 Bash

 Ruby

 Python